-Shhh… Listen, highly successful students don’t want you to read this.
+Shhh… Listen up, highly successful students don’t want you to read this.

 What a student does not know, it becomes secret or mystery to him, but when he knows, it becomes a tool in his hands.

-If there is any “secret” that make some students so highly successful, they are known and in this post, they are being exposed.
+If there is any “secret” that make some students highly successful, they are known and in this post, I’ll expose these secrets.

 Tools To Apply For Higher Success